bugi/rc-public/README.md

 rc files

-I'm in the process of moving as much of my rc into a public repo.
+I'm in the process of moving much of my rc into a public repo.

 It won't work all together for awhile, so YMMV.